Chaitra-bhat/STM32/README.md

-# tenderfoot
+# STM32
-This repository contains Projects Basic Low level drivers and application projects using STM32
+This repository contains Projects, Basic Low level drivers and application projects using STM32 BOARDS